 The machine will read your incoming incidents and apply categories and will never get bored.
 Or distracted on Facebook.
 And it absolutely will not stop, ever, until all of your incidents are assigned to the right team.

-There’s more to come (from me and AI)
+There’s more to come (from me, AI, and ITSM)

 The aim of this series of four blog posts for ITSM.tools is to help you understand the possibility of the third way of work, specifically machine learning and AI chatbots.
 But, more importantly, as you will already have some awareness of these terms, to be specific about what is and is not possible today.
 And lastly, how you can prepare to adopt these new technologies today so that your transition – to the expected advancements in the technologies – will be as quick as possible.

 I’ve been involved in ITSM and building cloud platforms for a long time now, but I don’t remember ever feeling like I do today.
 Aware of new technology that is almost ready for mass-consumption that will fundamentally change the way that I work.

 My transition from unstructured work (the first way) to managed work (the second way) happened almost without awareness.
 I knew that I was going on ITIL training – but I didn’t foresee the outcome.

 As we prepare for the third way of work I think we understand better what’s around the corner, and it’s exciting.
 We need a name for it.
 Let’s call it intelligent work.

 Please return for my next blog where I will dig deeper into the exploitation of machine learning and AI chatbot capabilities.